mikefrey/sqlizr/README.md

 If you define an `associate` function on your model definition, sqlizr will run that function after all models have been loaded, passing in a hash of all loaded models for easy reference.

+Setup any needed associations in the `associate` function, like shown in the example above.